influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withVersion(version)
 ```

-Version the cluster should be on.
+"Version the cluster should be on."

 ### fn spec.withVolumeMounts